 Anyone with a little bit of sense knows you can’t trust everything you read on the internet.
 But that doesn’t stop rumors from going viral.
 And it doesn’t always stop someone desperate for migraine relief from trying something shared online — especially if it seems harmless.

-Back in 2015, a blogger’s claims surfaced about cream of tartar and MSG-triggered migraines.
+Back in 2015, a blogger’s claims surfaced about cream of tartar and MSG-triggered migraine attacks.
 The same article also touts cream of tartar as a remedy for MSG-poisoning.
 In either case, there doesn’t appear to be any scientific research to back up the claims, but the original post is still up.

-Then in 2018, someone posted on social media about using cream of tartar under their tongue to treat migraines.
+Then in 2018, someone posted on social media about using cream of tartar under their tongue to treat migraine attacks.
 Even though this post wasn’t made by a hospital, doctor, or any other type of medical expert, it was shared over 450,000 times.
 We have no way to know how many people actually tried it.